pixie-io/pixie/DEVELOPMENT.md

 Decide first if you'd like a full buildsystem (on a VM) or a containerized dev environment.

 ### VM as buildsystem

-Uses a Ubuntu 24.04 as base to run `chef` to setup all dependencies.
+This utilizes `chef` to setup all dependencies and is based on `ubuntu`.
+The VM type must support nested virtualization for `minikube` to work.

-The initial compilation is CPU intense and `16vcpu` are recommended.
+The following specifics were tested on GCP on a Ubuntu 24.04 (May 2025): The initial compilation is CPU intense and `16vcpu` were a good trade-off, a balanced disk of 500 GB seems convienent and overall `n2-standard-16` works well.
-This was tested on GCP: a balanced disk of 500 GB and a VM type that supports nested virtualization should be chosen, as of writing (May 2025)
-`n2-standard-16` works well.

 > [!Warning]
 >  The first build takes several hours and at least 160 Gb of space

-Turn on nested virtualization and avoid the use of `spot` VMs for the first build to avoid the very long first build interrupting.
+> Turn on nested virtualization during provisioning and avoid the use of `spot` VMs for the first build to avoid the very long first build interrupting.
 If you create the VMs as templates from an image, you can later switch to more cost-effective `spot` instances.